What's Wrong with Plastics?

 (PVC or vinyl)

-building pipes, siding, membrane roofing, flooring, and window frame; shower curtains, beach balls, credit cards, cooking oil bottles made from the vinyl chloride monomer; high chlorine and additive content.
+Building pipes, siding, membrane roofing, flooring, and window frame; shower curtains, beach balls, credit cards, cooking oil bottles Made from the vinyl chloride monomer; high chlorine and additive content.
 Toxic additives such as phthalate softeners leach out.
 PVC releases dioxin and other persistent organic pollutants.

 Plastics Recycling Remains Low